gfsiciliani/project-3-ocean/README.md

 ## Proposal
 Our project is centered around the analysis of ocean temperature data.
 By integrating data from multiple authoritative APIs, our goal is to construct a visual narrative that highlights the changes in ocean temperature and potential correlations of the frequency and intensity of severe weather events, as well the effects on oceanlife.

+## Visualization Brainstorms
+Baby seal populations
+Storms - large scale tracking or isolating specific times/areas Hurricanes - large scale tracking or isolating specific times/areas Greenland Ice Melt

+start with basics--show rises in global ocean temps, surface temps, CO2 emissions OR we could go the opposite track and center the seals

+then layer on top with the ideas mentioned above layered line chart may work best for larger scale analysis bubble chart for storm intensity would love to incorporate gridded data to create heatmaps and/or focus on a specific area time lapse animations could be cool? drop down menus to select a specific event or set of events or time frame or region or

+all vs ocean temps

 ## Resources
 ### APIs
 - **NOAA**